allenlcp/Udemy_Design_Patterns/Notes.md

 > methods in abstract classes can be private and protected too

 > utilize abstract classes to establish a relationship between interrelated objects - when you want to share code among several closely related classes then this common state or behavior can be put in the abstract class
-> utlize interfaces to establish a relationship between unrelated classes - the interfaces Comparable and Cloaneable are implemented by many unrelated classes
+> utilize interfaces to establish a relationship between unrelated classes - the interfaces Comparable and Cloaneable are implemented by many unrelated classes
-> utilize interfaces if you want to specify the behavior of a particular data type, but are not concerened about who implements its behavior
+> utilize interfaces if you want to specify the behavior of a particular data type, but are not concerned about who implements its behavior
-> utlize interfaces if you want to take advantag of multiple inheritance (implements)
+> utilize interfaces if you want to take advantage of multiple inheritance (implements)

 > **one is not better than the other**